venkhatv/cluster-timeline/README.md

 # sudo npm install
 #sudo npm start  - to start in production mode
-#sudo npm start:dev - to start in dev mode
+#sudo npm start:dev - to start in dev mode - this is the one which works